recurly/starsky/README.md

 starsky.connect();
 ```

-To subscribe to a topic, invoke `consumer.subscribe(topic)`.
+To subscribe to a topic, invoke `consumer.subscribe`.
 This will setup the necessary queue bindings with RabbitMQ.
 You must setup all your subscriptions prior to processing messages.

 ```js
 consumer.subscribe('log.info');